3 March 2014

 Dr Shinichi Suzuki founder of the Suzuki Method discovered that children learn from a very early age.
 Just as they learn to speak, crawl and walk, they can learn musical instruments from a very early age.

-We’ve had feedback from customers whose children were virtually out of control, that our bean bags have assisted them to be more relaxed and attentive.
+We’ve had feedback from customers whose children were virtually out of control, that our bean bags have assisted them in being more relaxed and attentive.
 If your child suffers attention deficit disorder or has some learning difficulty, it may be a lack of happiness or some discomfort that is contributing to this.